cybledev/odin-sdk-js/README.md

 ODIN's primary focus is to equip infosec teams with a precise depiction of the internet, enabling them to strengthen their security defences and proactively detect threats within their attack surface.

-The Odin SDK for Go provides a simple way to interact with the [Odin API](https://getodin.com/docs/api) and access various services related to cybersecurity, certificates, and more.
+The Odin SDK for Go provides a simple way to interact with the [Odin API](https://docs.odin.io/api/api-key) and access various services related to cybersecurity, ip services, certificates, exposed files, domains and more.

 ## Installation